Search

 - Review the Report: The report will detail the problem, which could range from technical glitches to potential academic misconduct.
 Reports can be accessed through the Faculty Registration Page in the course modules section.

 - Take Appropriate Action: Depending on your findings and the severity of the violation, decide on the appropriate course of action.
-This could include reaching out to the student to give a warning, deducting points, failing the student for the exam, or escalating the issue to the academic ethics committee.
+This could include reaching out to the student to give a warning, deducting points, failing the student for the exam, or escalating the issue to the Academic Ethics committee.

 -